Chimera (Stargate SG-1): Plot

-Surrounded by books and artefacts, Daniel Jackson (Michael Shanks) is hard at work studying when a woman enters and introduces herself as Sarah Gardner (Anna-Louise Plowman).
-Daniel is in fact unconscious in his home, with a small device attached to his temple.
-The Goa'uld Osiris who is hosted by his former girlfriend Sarah Gardner is sat next to him, also wearing a device.
-In a coffee shop, Samantha Carter (Amanda Tapping) is sitting alone at a table when a man approaches and attempts to flirt with her.
-The man tells Sam he's a cop, to which she responds by telling him that most of her recent boyfriends have died.
-The pair drop the role play act, kissing each other and the man, Pete Shanahan (David DeLuise) tries to persuade Sam to spend the day with him instead of going to work.
-Sam arrives at Stargate Command and is greeted by a tired Daniel, who tells her about his strange involving Sarah.
-Daniel explains that he's dreaming about day-gone-by with Sarah from their time working together in Chicago, but that things aren't quite right.
-Carter then talks with Jack O'Neill (Richard Dean Anderson) about her new relationship with Pete, revealing to him that her brother set them up together.
+The Goa'uld Osiris has snuck into Daniel Jackson's (Michael Shanks) home and is using a device to enter his mind as he sleeps.
+The next morning in a coffee shop, Samantha Carter (Amanda Tapping) meets her new boyfriend Pete Shanahan (David DeLuise) who tries to persuade her to spend the day with him instead of going to work.
+Declining Pete's request, she arrives at Stargate Command and is greeted by a tired Daniel who tells her about a strange dream he had about his ex-girlfriend Sarah, who is now host to Osiris.
+Daniel explains that in his dreams he's reliving events from his and Sarah's time together in Chicago, however he feels as though things aren't quite right.
+Carter then tells Jack O'Neill (Richard Dean Anderson) about her new relationship with Pete, revealing to him that her brother set them up together.

-That night, Osiris appears again and enters Daniel's dream as Sarah and schmoozes him by claiming to be a great fan of his work.
-Abruptly, she ends the connection to Daniel and uses an Asgard transporter to leave the room, confusing Daniel, though he doesn't wake up.
-Osiris continues to visit Daniel at night as he sleeps, and soon shows him a stone tablet covered with strange symbols, which she asks for Daniel's help in deciphering.
-The next morning at Stargate Command, Daniel is extremely tired as he talks with Sam and Teal'c (Christopher Judge) about his dreams, telling them about the tablet which is written in Ancient, bearing resemblance to the one they found on Abydos sometime ago.
-Teal'c and Sam suggest to Daniel that he perhaps remembers the location of the Lost City from his time ascended, and that he's subconsciously attempting to reveal it to himself in the dream.
-Osiris once again links with Daniel as he sleeps, and in his dream state he tells Sarah that he now believes the tablet is a map to a city of great power, which he then relays to Teal'c the following day.
+Using an Asgard transporter Osiris continues to visit Daniel at night as he sleeps, and one night shows Daniel a stone tablet covered with strange symbols, which she asks for Daniel's help in deciphering.
+The next morning at Stargate Command, an extremely tired Daniel tells Sam and Teal'c (Christopher Judge) about his dreams and the tablet.
+He tells them that the tablets bears resemblance to the one they found on Abydos and Teal'c & Sam suggest he's that he's subconsciously attempting to reveal the location of the Lost City.